VitaliStupin/docs/pr-mess_x-road_message_protocol_v4.0_4.0.16_Y-883-26.md

 <a name="25-fault-messages"></a>
 ### 2.5 Fault Messages

-For technical errors the security server must return a SOAP Fault message [SOAPFAULT](#Ref_SOAPFAULT).
+For technical errors the security server must return a SOAP Fault message \[[SOAPFAULT](#Ref_SOAPFAULT)\].
 The SOAP Fault message contains the information about the error, such as error code, error message etc. The SOAP Fault MAY contain X-Road Headers and it MAY be described in the service WSDL.

 <a name="26-character-encoding"></a>
 ### 2.6 Character Encoding